taliyahwebb/curses/README.md

 2. choose from the following the action you want to perform
   - `pnpm tauri dev` build and run a local development version that restarts on code changes
   - `pnpm tauri dev --release` build and run the dev version with release settings
-  - `pnpm tauri build -b --debug` to create a development build
+  - `pnpm tauri build --no-bundle --debug` to create a development build
     - binary will be produced at `./src-tauri/target/debug/<curses-bin>`
-  - `pnpm tauri build -b` to create a final build
+  - `pnpm tauri build --no-bundle` to create a final build
     - binary will be produced at `./src-tauri/target/build/<curses-bin>`